andrewd-cg/jfrog-libraries-extract/README.md

 - `--all-versions` - Show all cached versions (default: latest only)
 - `--output`, `-o` - Write to file instead of stdout
 - `--package` - Query specific package only
+- `--since-days` - Only show packages downloaded in the last X days
 - `--debug` - Show repository contents for troubleshooting

 ### Examples